 The Company's Fitness & Propriety policy sets out the guidelines to ensure that employees meet the fit and proper standards, both on entry and throughout their employment at the Company.
-The Compliance Officer is responsible for providing advice, implementing a monitoring program and ensuring the policy is reviewed at least annually.
+The Head of Compliance is responsible for providing advice, implementing a monitoring program and ensuring the policy is reviewed at least annually.

-The Compliance Officer ensures that appropriate Notification Documents are prepared for all individuals carrying out notifiable functions, and that these are submitted to the Gibraltar Financial Services Commission for regulatory approval.
+The Head of Compliance ensures that appropriate Regulated Individual forms are prepared for all individuals carrying out Regulated Individual functions, and that these are submitted to the Gibraltar Financial Services Commission for regulatory approval and approval obtained prior to the individual taking on the role.

-In order to ensure that collectively the Board and its Committees have the required skills and knowledge, any recruitment takes due account of the individual's qualifications and experience.
+In order to ensure that collectively the Board has the required skills and knowledge, any recruitment takes due account of the individual's qualifications and experience.
 On an ongoing basis all individuals are required to ensure that they keep their skills and knowledge up-to-date and to confirm this annually.

-Checks with regard to propriety are carried out by AICL's compliance function, which carries out appropriate checks prior to an individual being engaged and on an ongoing basis thereafter.
+Checks with regard to propriety are carried out by AICL's Compliance function, which carries out appropriate checks prior to an individual being engaged and on an ongoing basis thereafter.
 In addition, each individual is required to complete an annual self-certification confirming their ongoing propriety.
 AICL's compliance function reports to the Board on these matters.